Emerson Model 1232 Television-Radio (1956)

 If you are looking for a tube TV to restore, I'd start with something a little less cramped as a first

-Be sure to check out our TV Gallery and Restoration section for other TV and radio restoration chronicles.
+Be sure to check out our TV Gallery and Restoration section for

 |